KhanhRomVN/DevTool/README.md

-# Developer Tool
+# Auto-Commit Tool

 A command-line tool that automatically generates meaningful commit messages using Google's Gemini AI and handles git commits and pushes.
-It also includes automatic code review capabilities and Flutter development tools.
+It also includes automatic code review capabilities.

 ## Features